 Below are the vaccinations that are recommended for your child.

-BCG Vaccine – This vaccination is given as an intradermal injection soon after baby's birth.
-The immunization helps prevent tuberculosis (TB).
+This vaccination is given as an intradermal injection soon after the baby's birth.
+Immunisation helps prevent tuberculosis (TB).

-DPT Vaccine – The intradermal injection helps prevent diphtheria, pertussis and tetanus.
-Diphtheria is an infection which starts with a ‘sore throat’ but has life-threatening complications.
+The intradermal injection helps prevent diphtheria, pertussis and tetanus.
+Diphtheria starts with a ‘sore throat’ but has life-threatening complications.
 Pertussis (whooping cough) affects the lungs in children and causes brain damage.
 Tetanus starts when a wound gets infected.

-Hepatitis B Vaccine – Though it is not mandatory for children, it provides immunity against jaundice.
-Hepatitis is a viral infection that affects the liver and can lead to jaundice.
+Though it is not mandatory for children, it provides immunity against jaundice.
+Hepatitis affects the liver and can lead to jaundice.
 It is given in a series of three shots, at different times.

-Hib Vaccine – This vaccine makes a child immunity against meningitis, a disease in which a child’s brain and spinal cord gets infected.
+This vaccine makes a child immunity against meningitis, a disease in which a child’s brain and spinal cord get infected.
 It is given in four doses to a child, first in the 2nd month and final during the 12th month.

-Chickenpox Vaccine – This vaccine helps prevent chickenpox.
-It is given in two doses – first is when the child is between 12 to 15 months of age and the second dose is when the child is between 4 to 6 years old.
+This vaccine helps prevent chickenpox.
+It is given in two doses – first is when the child is between twelve to fifteen months of age.
+The second dose is when the child is between 4 to 6 years old.

-A common concern among parents is that their baby will have serious reactions to the vaccines because of which they would hesitate to get immunizations in the future.
+A common concern among parents is that their baby will have severe reactions to the vaccines because of which they would hesitate to get immunisations in the future.
 Vaccinations are unlikely to cause any serious illness, though there could be mild reactions such as soreness.
-Since the risks of vaccinations are too less as compared with the health risks associated with the diseases they prevent, you should consider it.
+Since the risks of treatments are too less as compared with the health risks associated with the diseases they prevent, you should consider it.

 Read more articles on Newborn Care.